 Most of the sites that run “fake news” may adopt the name of a reputable site so as legitimize their openly questionable news.
 If you are not careful, you may not be able to notice this.
 If a given story originates from a website like, WWW.CNN15.COM.CO, it is important to find out if the real CNN usually has the same domain.
 If that is not the case, then you are having “fake news” story.

 Most of these sites also have very unprofessional and disorganized websites.

 5. Look at the contacts below the story.

 Reliable stories must have contacts that you can reach in case you want to confirm the authenticity of a story.
 Where these contacts are not provided making it difficult to verify the news, then you are dealing with “fake news”.
 In addition, you may find that most of the stories running on the page are all written by the same person.
 There is no way a reputable news source can only have one author for all its headlines.

 In the current world of “fake News”, do not just consume any news without finding out how authentic it may be.
 It is important to equip yourself with methodologies of separating the real from the “fake”.
 There are also websites that can be used to tell if a given story is made up.

-Many thanks to these Accountants Des Moines for supporting our blog!
+Many thanks to Bountiful Plumber for supporting our blog!